 A wide spectrum of techniques and runtime implementations are available for application developers to express parallelism.
-For the problems we are interested in and using the multiresolution approach, one single modern compute node provides enough memory and computing power to run simulations with a reasonable time-to-solution.
-Therefore, we have so far focused on parallelism over shared-memory architectures.
-Shared-memory parallelism provides a number of advantages well-adapted to multiresolution applications.
-Contrary to uniform Cartesian grids for which arrays can be generally accessed following regular patterns within long loops, adaptive meshing in multiresolution and AMR codes rely on fine-grained and dynamic data structures.
-The corresponding algorithms can have intricate data dependencies, especially for complex operations such as those associated with mesh adaptation.
-Therefore, exposing parallelism in these methods is best done using programming techniques that combine both coarse- and fine-grained parallel constructs, keeping in mind that maximizing parallel coverage is crucial to limiting the impact of Amdahl's law on scalability.
-Another key characteristic of multiresolution applications is their large dynamic range in both spatial and temporal scales.
-Because the resulting adapted meshes have complex geometries, an efficient parallel implementation requires non-trivial balancing of the computations across all available computing cores.
+For the problems we are interested in and using MRA, one single modern compute node provides enough memory and computing power to run simulations with a reasonable time-to-solution.
+Therefore, we have so far focused on parallelism over shared-memory architectures as it provides a number of advantages well-adapted to MRA applications.
+Contrary to uniform Cartesian grids for which arrays can be generally accessed following regular patterns within long loops, adaptive meshing in general, that is both multiresolution and AMR codes, relies on fine-grained and dynamic data structures.
+The corresponding algorithms can thus have intricate data dependencies, especially for complex operations such as those associated with mesh adaptation.
+Hence, exposing parallelism in these methods is best done using programming techniques that combine both coarse- and fine-grained parallel constructs, keeping in mind that maximizing parallel coverage is crucial to limiting the impact of Amdahl's law on scalability.
+As a consequence of the complex layouts of the resulting adapted meshes, an efficient parallel implementation requires non-trivial balancing of the computations across all available computing cores.
 Moreover, the load balancing needs to be frequently updated as the mesh structure evolves during the simulation.
 Actually, many existing mesh refinement algorithms and libraries address this issue in distributed-memory settings for both patch- and cell-based AMR \cite{crutchfield_welcome_1993,oliker_plum_1998,MR1729306,rendleman_parallelization_2000,macneice_paramesh:_2000,wissink_large_2001,teyssier_cosmological_2002,deiterdingAMROC,burstedde_p4est:_2011,MR2869525,keppens_parallel_2012,drui2016, essadki2016}.
 However, even if MRA leads to compression error control, the mesh adaptation relies on a multiresolution transform that involves recursive navigations throughout the data sets \cite{Brix11}.
 The latter makes it much more difficult to parallelize than classic AMR approaches.
 Some advances have been conducted recently into that direction but in a different framework \cite{forster2016,SpaceX_gputechconf,Nejadmalayeri2015237}.